huhuhu0420/DEI-Dating-System/README.md

 ### MVC Architecture

-Implement UserController to handle user requests from jersey and interact with the model.
+Implement UserService to handle user requests from jersey and interact with the model.

 ![img.png](images/mvc.png)